mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 Second swim secured for the 29th.
 Time to get some saddle time...
 <!---->
 I must have been excited to get out the door because before I got too far down the road, I realized that I forgot my mini-pump.

-Long ride, take two...
+#### Long ride, take two...
 I felt good, really good rolling up to _Langford_.
-I stopped for a bio-break just before reaching _Goldstream Park_ and then it was time to get to work.
-The traffic was heavy going up _Tunnel Hill_ but that wasn't that big of a problem; the debris on the shoulder was.
-My effort up the first climb was steady and I could gauge the grade by my heart-rate.
+I stopped for a bio-break at 38 minutes, just before reaching _Goldstream Park_.
+With that out of the way, it was time to get to work.

+The traffic was heavy going up _Tunnel Hill_ but that wasn't that big of a deal; the stones and debris on the shoulder definitely were.
+My effort up the first climb was **steady** and I could gauge the grade by my heart-rate.
 It got as steep as 149 BPM.

 At the foot of the highway's second climb, I noticed that I was reeling in another roadie.
 Halfway up and just before I caught him, he turned left onto _West Shawnigan Lake Road_.
 I was feeling strong and decided to pedal up to the summit of the Malahat.
 I had a short stop at the top take a picture before dropping into _Mill Bay_.